 3. Rollover Services

 If you have previous employer 401(k) accounts it’s almost always smart to consolidate for the sake of time and simplicity.
-You can only contribute to your current employers 401(k) so it makes sense to roll over old 401(k)’s into your current or open a rollover IRA and move the funds there.
+You can only contribute to your current employers 401(k) so it makes sense to roll over old 401(k)’s into your current plan or open a rollover IRA and move the funds there.
 The record keeper of your current 401(k) (the company listed on your monthly or annual statements) typically has a dedicated service that you can call to assist you with the rollover.
 Rollovers are a non-taxable event so you won’t trigger any penalties as long as the funds are deposited into the current 401(k), or rollover IRA within 60 days.

 4. Automatic Contribution Increases

 Ask your HR department if this option is available.
 If so, this works extremely well with the set-it and forget it strategy.
 The plan administrative services will automatically increase your contribution percentage each year typically by a minimum of 1%.
 If you’re used to getting a pay increase of even 3% each year, you won’t notice the increased savings amount and you’re getting closer to maxing out your 401(k) contributions.
 When you’re able to automate saving/investments it takes it out of sight and out mind, yet you have the peace of mind that you’re making progress towards long-term financial security.